Active case

 Roundup harms

-Many complaints allege Monsanto has consistently denied or ignored concerns about the dangers of Roundup, including, but not limited to glyphosate.
-Several parties have studied the harmful effects of glyphosate, including:
+Many complaints allege that Monsanto has consistently denied or ignored concerns about the dangers of Roundup and the ingredient glyphosate.

-- In the early 2000s, scientists began to publicize research on glyphosate’s endocrine-disrupting effects.
+• Cancer and endocrine disruption: In the early 2000s, scientists began publicizing research on glyphosate’s endocrine-disrupting effects.
 Endocrine disruptors refer to chemicals that interfere with natural hormone production.
 A French scientist noted that Roundup “is proven to cause cancer” and “is an endocrine disruptor.”
 Other researchers also linked glyphosate to leukemia and lymphoma.

-- In the late 1990s, Monsanto hired genotoxicity expert Dr. James Parry to review several scientific papers on the effects of both glyphosate and Roundup.
+• Genetic mutations: In the late 1990s, Monsanto hired genotoxicity expert Dr. James Parry to review several scientific papers on the effects of both glyphosate and Roundup.
 Chemicals are considered genotoxic when they have the ability to damage genetic information within cells.
 This can lead to mutations and glyphosate cancers.
 Parry concluded that glyphosate was capable of producing genotoxicity and recommended additional studies.
-Monsanto severed ties with Parry and did not conduct the requested studies.
+Monsanto severed ties with Parry and didn’t conduct the requested studies.

-Roundup exposure may lead to immediate poisoning symptoms or to longer-term effects.
-Roundup lawsuits most commonly involve people who have developed non-Hodgkin lymphoma after Roundup use and exposure.
+Roundup herbicide exposure may lead to immediate poisoning symptoms or longer-term effects.
+Roundup lawsuits most commonly involve people who’ve developed non-Hodgkin lymphoma after Roundup use and exposure.

 Roundup pesticide lawsuit updates

-Plaintiffs have won many suits and settlements against pesticide manufacturers Monsanto and Bayer.
+Plaintiffs have won many lawsuits and settlements against pesticide manufacturers Monsanto and Bayer.
 The following were not Motley Rice cases:

 Roundup attorneys can help you determine if you may be eligible to file a claim and potentially receive a Roundup settlement or verdict.